hgraber/Hannah-Graber-Portfolio/finalpart1.md

 ### Method and Medium
 I plan on displaying my final project in Shorthand, a web-based visual media platform that will help me easily present my data visualizations.
-For the actual visualizations, I plan to use Tableau and/or Flourish and then import the iframe code into Shorthand for presentation.
+For the actual visualizations, I plan to use Tableau and/or Flourish along with ArcGIS Pro and then import the iframe codes into Shorthand for presentation.